apollo22/computer_config/softwares/ssh.md

 Several files are used by ssh
   - ~/.ssh/config: You can do it 3 different ways
     - either add `Include ~/.config/ssh/config` in ~/.ssh/config.
-This is better as this doesn't break other executables using the default ssh command.
+This is better as this doesn't break other executables using the default ssh command (for exemple git).
     - or add the following in your bashrc (allows you to remove ~/.ssh/config)
     ```
     SSH_CONFIG_FILE=${XDG_CONFIG_HOME}/ssh/config